wp-plugins/wptouch/readme.txt

 * Added option for font-zoom on rotate for accessibility, on by default
 * Fixed various styling bugs
 * Changed switch link in WPtouch to remain fixed width
-* Fixed various content overflow issues in WPtouch
+* Fixed various content overflow issues in WPtouch theme files
 * As a note for WordPress 2.3 users, WPtouch 1.9 will require WordPress 2.5+

-= Version 1.8 - 1.8.5: =
+= Versions 1.8 - 1.8.5: =

 * Fixed new switch link to work under different WordPress install scenarios
 * Fixed switch link CSS style-sheet loading issues in some situations